Laissez Faire Books

-Laissez Faire Books (LFB) was an online bookseller originally based in New York City when it first opened in 1972.
+Laissez Faire Books (LFB) was a libertarian bookseller and publisher founded in 1972 by John Muller and Sharon Presley, and originally based in New York City.
+From 1982 to 2007, Laissez Faire Books operated as a division of the non-profit corporations Center for Independent Thought and Center for Libertarian Thought, both led by Andrea Millen Rich.
+Classic and contemporary works of libertarianism were published under the imprint Fox & Wilkes Books.

-From 1982 until 2007, Laissez Faire Books operated as a division of two separate non-profit corporations, the Center for Independent Thought from 1982 to 2004, and the Center for Libertarian Thought from 2005 to 2007.
-In November 2007, the bookstore's ownership was transferred to the International Society for Individual Liberty.
-In March 2011, Agora Financial acquired Laissez Faire Books, but changed its purpose.
+The bookstore's ownership passed to the International Society for Individual Liberty in November 2007, and archival records prior to ISIL's ownership were preserved by the Hoover Institution at Stanford University.
+In March 2011, Agora Financial acquired Laissez Faire Books but began using the brand for other purposes.

 History

 Laissez Faire Books was founded in New York City in 1972 by John Muller and Sharon Presley.
 Muller, a civil engineer, came up with the idea of Laissez Faire Books.
 Muller found the location for the Laissez Faire Bookstore and Art Gallery on Mercer Street in Greenwich Village, New York City, late in 1971.
 With Presley, a graduate student in psychology at CUNY Graduate Center, Muller mailed their first flyer to about a thousand people whose names they had compiled from their contacts around the country.
-The official opening occurred on March 4, 1972 and was attended by local libertarian writers and thinkers including Murray Rothbard, Roy A. Childs Jr., and Jerome Tuccille.
+The official opening occurred on March 4, 1972, and was attended by local libertarian writers and thinkers including Murray Rothbard, Roy A. Childs Jr., and Jerome Tuccille.

 From 1982 to 2005, LFB was headed by Andrea Millen Rich, who with her husband Howard Rich also developed its mail-order business.

 In Radicals for Capitalism, a history of the libertarian movement, Brian Doherty writes "The store became an important social center for the movement in America's largest city, a place for any traveling libertarian to stop for company and succor..."

 On March 17, 2011, Agora Financial, LLC, a publisher of books and newsletters on economics and investments, announced that it had acquired Laissez Faire Books from the International Society for Individual Liberty (ISIL).
 By 2017, however, the LFB.org site was no longer offering books for sale.

-Laissez Faire Books' archival records ("correspondence, memoranda, financial records, catalogs, other printed matter, and photographs, relating to libertarianism and publishing in the United States") for the period 1959-2008 are stored at the Hoover Institution Library at Stanford University.
+Laissez Faire Books' archival records ("correspondence, memoranda, financial records, catalogs, other printed matter, and photographs, relating to libertarianism and publishing in the United States") for the period 1959–2008 are stored at the Hoover Institution Library at Stanford University.